epam/hub-google-stacks/hub-composer-demo-app.md

 > Note: ieven in minimal configuration it will still take 20+ minutes to redeploy

-To revert the deployment, run the followng command:
+To delete the sandbox, run the followng command:

 ```
 hub stack undeploy